Thiousi/kirby-drafts-widget/README.md

 ## Configuration

 By default, the drafts list excludes the error page.
-You can add more pages to suit the needs of your project, in the `version.php` file:
+You can add more pages to suit the needs of your project, in the `drafts.php` file:

 ```
 'drafts' => panel()->site()->index()->invisible()->not('error')